 12. DATA CONTROLLER

-The data controller responsible in respect of the information collected on this website can contact via email@example.com or by post.
+The data controller responsible in respect of the information collected on this website can be contacted via

 Our data protection registration number is Z1639198